PREVENTATIVE FAMILY DENTISTRY

 When it comes to your family’s health, you have many goals, fears, and concerns to keep in mind--and there may be important things that you’ve pushed to the back burner for too long.

-At the Divine Dental office, you, your spouse, your kids, and everyone else under your roof can rest easy under the dental care of Dr. Tzioros, the leading family dentist in Harrisburg, NC.
+At Divine Dental, you, your spouse, your kids, and everyone else under your roof can rest easy under the dental care of Dr. Tzioros, the leading family dentist in Harrisburg, NC.

 The ADA defines a ‘comprehensive oral exam’ as “... an extensive evaluation and the recording of all extraoral, intraoral and soft tissues”.